reversesigh/cosmos_node-initial_setup/04_config_node.md

 An example of what Polkachu offers:
 [Polkachu - Cosmos Hub Resources](https://polkachu.com/networks/cosmos)

+After you are done editing `config.toml` be sure to press CTRL+X and save any changes you made.

 ## Start sync! :)

 Once your configuration is complete and your state sync or snapshot sync is prepared, then you should be able to start your service and monitor the log live.